 Students choose 4 options, with new arrival to the country students assessed for English proficiency and offered a EAL option within this, to consolidate their language skills

-Subjects offered to students in KS4 as part of the options process include: Computer Science, ICT, French, Spanish, History, Geography, Citizenship, Sociology, Art, Photography, Design Technology, Sports, Business, Food Technology, Drama and Music.
+Subjects offered to students in KS4 as part of the options process include: Computer Science, ICT, French, Spanish, History, Geography, Citizenship, Sociology, Art, Photography, Design Technology, Sports, Business, Food Technology, Drama, Music and Child Development and Care.

 At Kingsley, our key drivers for our Remarkable Lives curriculum implementation are the following:

 Deep Learning Days with a clear focus on Diversity, Inclusion, Careers and Empowerment

 Tutor time programme with explicit teaching of British Values and Citizenship topics such as Democracy in Action